Pacific Northwest Bell

-Pacific Northwest Bell Telephone Company was an AT&T majority-owned Bell System company that provided local telecommunications services in Oregon, Washington, and northern Idaho.
-Pacific Northwest Bell Telephone Company was formed on July 1, 1961 when it was spun off from the Pacific Telephone and Telegraph Company.
-On January 1, 1984, Pacific Northwest Bell was split from AT&T as ordered in the settlement of United States v.
-AT&T and became a subsidiary of the newly formed Regional Bell Operating Company US WEST, Inc. Pacific Northwest Bell became defunct when US WEST consolidated its three main subsidiaries, forming US WEST Communications, Inc. on January 1, 1991.
-US WEST merged with Qwest Communications International Inc. in 2000, and the US WEST brand was replaced by the Qwest brand.
+The Pacific Northwest Bell Telephone Company was an American telecommunications company based in Seattle, Washington.
+It was a local exchange carrier for the Bell System, the AT&T Corporation-controlled network of companies, providing telecommunications services in Oregon, Washington, and northern Idaho.
+Pacific Northwest Bell was formed in 1961 when it was spun off from the Pacific Telephone and Telegraph Company.
+Pacific Northwest Bell was split from AT&T in 1984 as ordered in the settlement of United States v.
+AT&T and became a subsidiary of US West, a then-newly formed Regional Bell Operating Company.
+US West consolidated its three main operating subsidiaries in 1991.
+US West merged with Qwest in 2000, and the US West brand was replaced by the Qwest brand.
 Qwest Communications merged with Louisiana-based CenturyLink in 2011, and the Qwest brand was replaced by the CenturyLink brand.
+It now does business with the Lumen Technologies brand as of 2020.

 History

 Sunset Telephone & Telegraph Company

 On March 7, 1883, the Sunset Telephone-Telegraph Company opened for business with 90 subscribers.
 This first office was in rented space in the Western Union Telegraph office.
 Weeks later the company moved into its own building at the corner of Second Avenue and Cherry Street in Seattle, WA.

 In 1899 the original company was reincorporated as the Sunset Telephone and Telegraph Company and continued under that name until 1917 when the Sunset Company (which had grown to provide service throughout Washington and northern Idaho) merged with the Pacific Telephone and Telegraph Company.